sphynx/wifi-select/README.md

 * if a network connection succeeds, profile is saved for later usage

-* if a network connection fails, user is asked whether he/she wants to keep the generated profile for further usage (for example to change $IP to static or adjust some additional options)
+* if a network connection fails, the user is asked whether he/she wants to keep the generated profile for further usage (for example to change $IP to static or adjust some additional options)